s0ld13rr/s0ld13rr.github.io/content/posts/apache-modules-persistence.md

 /usr/lib/apache2/modules/*.so
 ```

+In my case there is Debian based distro, and in your environment the path's may differ.

 **Detection strategy:**
 - Baseline legitimate modules during system provisioning
 - Alert on new `.so` files with recent creation timestamps